 Feedback and media inquiries can be sent to Brandon at firstname.lastname@example.org.

 Brandon contributed to Chris’s research in 2018 related to business planning for the project that eventually became known as All Elite Wrestling.
-Brandon independently manages all Wrestlenomics content and has not participated in similar work following the formal launch of AEW in January 2019.
+He has not participated in similar work following the launch of AEW in January 2019.

-In 2020, Brandon relaunched the wrestlenomics.com website in its current form.
+In 2020, Brandon relaunched wrestlenomics.com and the Wrestlenomics Patreon.